Our Groups and Activities

 Both groups are Scotrail Station Adopters, and responsible for the lovely planter and tub displays at Laurencekirk and Portlethen railway stations.

 In Association with Paths For All, we have three walking groups for people aged 50+ around the Mearns.
 The walks are a combination of valuable low-level exercise and social contact, often ending with a trip to a cafe!
 They are suitable for all levels of fitness, or for people who need walking aids.
 Run by volunteer leaders, the walks take place all year round in Stonehaven and Laurencekirk, and during the summer months in St Cyrus.
-The Stonehaven group is the biggest, with well over 20 participants each week.
+The Stonehaven group is the biggest, with over 20 participants each week.

 The walks are open to anyone aged 50 and over who wants to enjoy getting out and about with company.

 Past Times Group

 A Laurencekirk-based weekly social group for people with mild cognitive impairment or early stage dementia.
 Members enjoy such activities as board games with Laurencekirk primary school pupils, music afternoons with the local pensioner’s group, talks and quizzes at Mearns community library and crafts of all kinds.
 The group go on regular outings to venues such as Links Park in Montrose, St Cyrus Nature Reserve and the Grassic Gibbon Centre at Arbuthnott.

-Assisting the group members and organisers Bernie and Denise are a number of dedicated older volunteers.
+Assisting the group members and organisers Sam and Denise are a number of dedicated older volunteers.
 As well as giving enjoyment and social contact to the members, it gives their families a bit of time to themselves each week.

 First launched in Laurencekirk in April 2019 as the Mearns Memory Café, the café is a free monthly event for people with dementia and their families, friends and carers, and any interested people in the community.
 Held mostly in Laurencekirk’s Masonic hall, it’s a place for people to get together for a sociable chat, cuppy and cake (and local strawberries in the summer!).
 Pupils and staff from Mearns Academy help with cake baking and serving, and our volunteers from Past Times group come along to help out too.